Why Buyers Choose Tequesta

 The Area Market Snapshot

-Price movement is typically influenced by:
+Price movement is most influenced by:

 - Waterfront exposure and navigability